-Displays the Conveyor Belt Properties dialog box, in which you can view properties for the conveyor belt.
-For more information, see Conveyor Belt Properties Dialog Box.
+Displays the Conveyor Belt Properties Dialog, in which you can view properties for the conveyor belt.

 Select Coordinate System

 Specifies an existing plant coordinate system to associate with the conveyor belt.
 The coordinate system must have, at a minimum, one Y plane at the origin.

 Specifies the path creation method.
 Click either Path by Sketch 2D or Path by Import XML/XLS to indicate how the conveyor belt is defined.